 What is the course format?

 Auditing for Environmental Compliance™ focuses on the components of the audit process, rather than specific regulatory requirements.
-It is presented as a series of topical modules over a 2-day period, with frequent breaks throughout the day, and a 1-hour break for lunch.
+It is presented as a series of topical presentations and open discussion over a 2-day period, with frequent breaks throughout the day, and a 1-hour break for lunch.